Heraclitus: Life

 According to Diogenes Laertius, Heraclitus died covered in dung after failing to cure himself from dropsy.
 This may be to parody his doctrine that for souls it is death to become water, and that a dry soul is best.
+Centuries prior to Diogenes, Tatian, a 2nd century Assyrian Christian also mentions this, and specifies that he plastered himself with cow-dung, which, as it hardened, contracted the flesh of his whole body, so that he was pulled in pieces, and died.
+Around the same time, Tertullian writes that he burned himself while doing so.

 On Nature

-A modern reconstruction of the Ephesian Temple of Artemis, located in modern Istanbul.
+A modern miniature model of the Ephesian Temple of Artemis, located in modern Istanbul.
 According to Diogenes Laertius, Heraclitus deposited his book in the temple.

 Heraclitus is said to have produced a single work on papyrus, which has not survived; however, over 100 fragments of this work survive in quotations by other authors.
 (Note: Some classicists and professors of ancient philosophy have disputed which of these fragments can truly be attributed to Heraclitus.)
 The title is unknown, but many later writers refer to this work, and works by other pre-Socratics, as On Nature.
 According to Diogenes Laërtius, Heraclitus deposited the book in the Artemision as a dedication.
 It was available at least until the 2nd century AD, when Plutarch and Clement quote directly from it, if not later.
-Yet by the 6th-century, Simplicius of Cilicia, who mentions Heraclitus 32 times in his Commentaries on Aristotle, never quotes from him, implying that Heraclitus's work was so rare that it was apparently unavailable even to the Neoplatonist philosophers at the Platonic Academy in Athens.
+Yet by the 6th century, Simplicius of Cilicia, who mentions Heraclitus 32 times in his Commentaries on Aristotle, never quotes from him, implying that Heraclitus's work was so rare that it was apparently unavailable even to the Neoplatonist philosophers at the Platonic Academy in Athens.

 The opening lines are quoted by Sextus Empiricus:

 Of the logos being forever do men prove to be uncomprehending, both before they hear and once they have heard it.
 For although all things happen according to this logos they are like the unexperienced experiencing words and deeds such as I explain when I distinguish each thing according to its nature and declare how it is.
 Other men are unaware of what they do when they are awake just as they are forgetful of what they do when they are asleep.